The four formulas, side by side

 No. The 1RM formulas are weight × f(reps) — the lift label is descriptive only.
 A 5-rep estimate from a bench press uses the same Epley/Brzycki/Lombardi/O'Conner math as a 5-rep estimate from a squat.
 The reason for separate landing pages (incline-bench, dumbbell-bench, etc.) is that the surrounding context differs: incline bench has its own strength relationship to flat bench, dumbbell pressing needs different math because of stability and ROM differentials, and so on.
 The calculator engine is shared.

-- Incline bench 1RM calculator →
+- Incline bench 1RM →

-- Dumbbell bench 1RM calculator →
+- Dumbbell bench 1RM →

 - Plate calculator →